Federated Learning with Nesterov Accelerated Gradient

 The above process is repeated for multiple rounds.
-Such implementation is referred to as FedAvg \cite{mcmahan2017communication}.
-However, one disadvantage of gradient descent is its low efficiency and potential in oscillations.
-Momentum is able to improve the situation by adding inertia to accelerate the convergence by dampening oscillations and causing the algorithm to barrel through narrow valleys, small humps, and local minima \cite{rutishauser1959theory, polyak1964some, krizhevsky2012imagenet, sutskever2013importance, goh2017why, yan2018unified}.
+(One round consists of a number of local iterations and one communication step between workers and the aggregator.)
+However, one disadvantage of gradient descent is its low efficiency for convergence and potential in oscillations \cite{goh2017why,ruder2016overview}.
+The weight update at the specific iteration $t$ is only governed by the current gradient at this iteration.
+It does not consider the past weight update steps.
+Momentum~\cite{polyak1964some} is able to improve the situation by adding an additional momentum step to include the difference between past and current weights on the basis of gradient descent step.
+The advantage of momentum has been well studied in centralized setting\cite{vaswani2019fast,yan2018unified,assran2020convergence}.
+It also motivates researchers to employ momentum in FL environment \cite{huo2020faster,wang2019slowmo,karimireddy2020mime}.
+Depending on where the momentum is adopted, these works can be categorized as aggregator momentum and worker momentum.
+The aggregator momentum applies momentum at the aggregator but it can only utilize the momentum acceleration every $\tau$ local iterations when global aggregation happens. ($\tau$ is the number of local iterations between two global aggregations.)
+Worker momentum utilizes the momentum acceleration at the worker but is influenced by out-of-date momentum since the momentum is only updated when global aggregation occurs and each worker does not update it in each local iteration.